fpsom/BH2022-Wastewater-Report/paper/paper.md

 # List of relevant software tools

 In order to have a better assessment of the landscape, it's important to be aware of the various bioinformatic tools that exist, and fit in the above steps.
-We have generated two tables to outline the tools useful for in-silico validation, as well as those tools used for the bioinformatic processing and analysis of High Throughput Sequencing data from wastewater samples.
-The tables are structured as follows:
+We have generated two tables to outline the tools useful for _in-silico_ validation, as well as those tools used for the bioinformatic processing and analysis of High Throughput Sequencing data from wastewater samples.
-1. Tool/Workflow name
-2. Citation of the tool (i.e. papers that have already used the tool)

-We identified 12 tools for in-silico validation
+We identified 12 tools for _in-silico_ validation

 Tool name  | Citation
 -------------------|---------------------